msunbay/zod-pg/README.md

 ### The Read Schemas

 - Used for reading data from the database.
-- Does not enforce write constraints (e.g., max length, min length).
+- Does not enforce write constraints (e.g., max length).
 - Transforms nulls to `undefined`, making it easier to work with optional fields in TypeScript.

 ### The Write Schemas

-- Enforces field constraints such as max length, min length, and required fields, ensuring that your data adheres to the database schema.
+- Enforces field constraints such as max length, ensuring that your data adheres to the database schema.
 - Transforms `jsonb` fields to strings.
 - Excludes fields that are not writable, such as primary keys or auto-incrementing fields.